Najma53/Password-Generator-Using-User-Input/README.md

 Step 2

 First you need to pseudocoding.
-That is understand the problem in the language you are comfortable with i.e for me its English.
+That is understand the problem in the language you are comfortable with (for me it is English).
 Then slice the whole problem to bits and start witing the code in your language.
 Most of the pseudocoding was done for us and whatever wasn't its inside the script.js

 Step 3